-eCommerce gained massively in 2020.
+eCommerce gained massively in 2020, with more people looking into accounting for ecommerce companies with a view to starting their own eCommerce store and getting their own slice of this growing industry.
 It was already on a serious upward trend but the impact of the coronavirus and the need to socially distance has put a global emphasis on the importance of shopping online.
 Social shopping seems to be the next phase of the evolution of the world of ecommerce and social media.

 What Is Social Commerce?